 Experienced Placental Abruption Lawyers

-If diagnosed and treated properly, sometimes the consequences of a placental abruption can be avoided.
+If diagnosed and treated properly, sometimes the consequences of placental abruption can be avoided.
 If you believe you or your child suffered an injury due to medical error when diagnosing or treating a placental abruption, have your case investigated by Latona Law’s birth injury attorneys.

-Cerebral Palsy Due To Placental Abruption
+Cerebral Palsy Due To Placental Abruption.

 A placental abruption will cause an infant to lose oxygen.
 A lack of oxygen may cause a brain injury which leads to Cerebral Palsy.
 In addition, a stressful or traumatic delivery, labor which has gone far too long, the failure to perform a timely or emergency C-section can cause a brain injury or a brain injury resulting in Cerebral Palsy.